bricker0/Map-a-Feature-Service/README.md

   ```

-The dates look bizarre so I decide remove that from the label, it is meaningless!
+The dates look bizarre so I decide to remove that from the label, it is meaningless!
 Now we should see trees and landmarks.
 Fun!
 Let's keep going!

-#Add basemap selector
+##Add base map selector

-I want to user to be able to change the basemaps if they would like.
+I want to user to be able to change the base maps if they would like.

 Add the following into the style tag.
 Make sure you place it properly, after the } the close of the #map